 MUS 179-180.
 SECONDARY WOODWIND.
 The student will study the techniques and methods of elementary to intermediate woodwind performance.
 The student will be exposed to the theoretical and practical aspects of music and woodwind performance.
+1-1 credit

 MUS 185-186.
 SECONDARY PERCUSSION.
 The student will study the techniques and methods of elementary to intermediate percussion performance.
 The student will be exposed to the theoretical and practical aspects of music and percussion performance.
+1-1 credit

 MUS 181-182.
 CLASS PIANO I-II.
 Instruction in fundamentals of keyboard performance consisting of scales, chords, arpeggios and basic piano literature.
 For non-music majors.
+1-1 credit

 MUS 183.
 CLASS VOICE I. A course for the non-music major interested in learning basic vocal theory aiming to master basic fundamentals in singing which includes learning to recognize and solve vocal problems.
+1 credit

 MUS 184.
 CLASS VOICE II.
 A course for the non-music major interested in learning performance techniques.
+1 credit

 MUS 242.
 CONCERT CHOIR.
 The study and presentation of standard and contemporary choral literature for mixed voices.
 Choral training and performances at concerts, University ceremonies and functions.
 Three hours per week.
 Prerequisite: Audition.
 (May be repeated for credit.)
+1 credit

 MUS 281.CLASS PIANO III.
 Designed to serve as a continuation of MUS 182.
 Instruction will be given on the intermediate level in keyboard performance and music theory through the study of scales, chords, arpeggios, music terms and selected piano literature.
 For non-music majors.
 Prerequisite: MUS 182.
+1 credit

 MUS 282.
 CLASS PIANO IV.
 Designed to serve as a continuation of Music 281.
 Instruction will be given on the advanced level in keyboard performance and music theory through the study of scales, chords, arpeggios, music terms and selected piano literature.
 For non-music majors.

 Prerequisite: MUS 281.